 Most treatment options suggested to you will be medications; as good as they are, you might be skeptical about constantly taking them for a prolonged period.
 You can seek out other alternative therapy you can use to manage your symptoms.

-Don’t be ashamed or guilty for speaking up.
+Don’t be ashamed or feel guilty for speaking up.

 When it comes to endometriosis, we know that some of the symptoms might be embarrassing to describe.
 You might not want to tell your doctor that you feel pain anytime you poop or have sex with your partner.
 If it helps, you can go in with someone or something that makes you comfortable.